5 Questions to Ask Yourself During a Test Drive

 Whether you’re looking for climate control or windshield wipers, one of the most confusing things about driving someone else’s car is figuring out how to adjust the settings and controls.
 Not knowing how to complete a simple task can quickly turn into a stressful situation.
 Everyone gets an owner’s manual with their new car, but how many people really open it?
 Now is the time to get to know your vehicle and ask your salesperson about all the operating basics.
 If you’re still not catching on after a demonstration or have doubts about some of the tech, it might not be the car for you.

 One of the most exciting parts of test-driving a car is getting the chance to upgrade from what you currently have.
 When you get out on the road, take the car through all the paces, including highway driving.
 Pay attention to how it steers, shifts gears, accelerates and brakes, as well as its turning radius.
 Think about your commute and the route you’ll most often take in your new car and ask yourself if it’s suitable.
 Fuel efficiency has never been more important, so don’t forget to ask the salesperson about how the new vehicle performs when it comes to that, too.
 You may even find that switching to an electric vehicle will offer more opportunities to reduce expenses, including gasoline costs and ongoing maintenance.

 How well you can see out of a vehicle is paramount to your safety.
 When you settle in to take your first spin in a new ride, make sure the salesperson takes a moment to show you how to adjust your mirrors and check your blind spots.
 Take note of any concerns you may have, and ask about safety features that might be available, like lane assist and backup cameras.

 Is it easy to park?

-Answering these six questions can take the mystery out of what you should look for in a test drive; however, you may still need to find out how much car you can afford.
+Answering these five questions can take the mystery out of what you should look for in a test drive; however, you may still need to find out how much car you can afford.
 If you’ve completed your test drive and you’re ready to buy, arrive prepared with our car-buying checklist.